Old Fashioned Carrot Cake with Pineapple Flowers

 Years ago, I sent a dense, delicious carrot cake with cream cheese frosting with Bill to the hospital.
 The nurses, techs, heck, everyone, gave it rave reviews.
 So when an annual holiday luncheon was approaching, requests came pouring in.
 I tweaked my regular, carrot cake recipe and baked up this old fashioned carrot cake garnished with pineapple flowers.

 If you’re not coconut lover, I’ll tell you that 2 of my taste testers at this lunch each ate a slice despite not liking coconut.
-It’s just that fabulous.
-Of course, if you’re like my hubby and despise coconut, pineapple and nuts of any kind, I don’t think I’ll be able to miraculously change your taste buds!
+This old fashioned carrot cake is just that fabulous.
+Of course, if you’re like my hubby and despise coconut, pineapple, and nuts of any kind, I don’t think I’ll be able to miraculously change your taste buds!

 More Carrot Cake Desserts You’ll Love:

 - Carrot Cake Roll from Crazy for Crust

 - Cheesecake Filled Carrot Cake

 - Caramel Filled Carrot Cake with Cream Cheese Frosting